Cost of Living in Milwaukee, WI: Monthly Budget Breakdown (2025)

 Lease & size Longer lease, shared/smaller units

-Use local rental sites and visit in person to spot unadvertised discounts.
-Shared living or smaller units let you save money while keeping access to city amenities.
-Track offers and set alerts so you can act fast when a good deal appears — that’s how you make Living in Milwaukee affordable without sacrificing convenience.
+Use local rental sites and visit units in person to spot unadvertised discounts.
+Shared living or smaller units let you save money while staying close to city amenities.
+Set alerts on rental platforms so you can act fast when a good deal appears.

 Frequently Asked Questions